ylyma/tp/docs/UserGuide.md

 Introducing **TAfinder - the one-stop solution for all your TA selection needs**.

-With TAfinder, you can easily:
+As an NUS School Of Computing professor, with TAfinder, you can easily:
 1. **Manage** troves of TA applicants.
 2. Make more **informed decisions** with the help of our **compare** and **sort** functions.
 3. **Import** data to the TAfinder application.